h-kono-it/rough-table/README.md

 A vanilla JS library that renders hand-drawn style borders on HTML tables using [Rough.js](https://roughjs.com/).
 Just add a class — no configuration required.

+## How it works

+Most "sketch style" table libraries render everything — including cell text — onto a canvas or SVG. rough-table takes a different approach:

+- The **original `<table>` element is kept in the DOM as-is**, so text, links, and semantic structure are fully intact.
+- Only the **borders are drawn as an SVG overlay**, positioned behind the table with `pointer-events: none`.

+This means screen readers, search engines, and keyboard navigation all work exactly as they would with a plain HTML table — the hand-drawn look is purely cosmetic.

 ## Demo

 ![rough-table demo](https://raw.githubusercontent.com/h-kono-it/rough-table/main/examples/demo.png)